 The need for significant reunion fundraising efforts, similar to those found at other schools with passionate alumni bases, had been recognized as The Citadel Foundation investigated best practices and models in higher education.
-Meanwhile, two Citadel classes (1973 and 1968) stepped up with a desire to make a large impact in their 35th and 40th reunion years.
-Each class chose to take on a first-ever goal by aiming for a $1 Million reunion gift.

 The strong class loyalty of Citadel alumni lends itself to successful class reunion fundraising.
 By offering each class an opportunity to leave a legacy and make a significant impact upon the future of our Citadel, we also achieve success in funding many of the school’s top priorities and specific needs.

 The Citadel has long enjoyed the generous support of the state of South Carolina.
 However, in today’s economic climate, state appropriations are quickly drying up.
 Student fees and state funding are simply not enough to sustain the proud traditions and future promise of the college.
 That’s where you come in.
 Alumni support has never been more crucial to the survival and continued success of The Citadel.

 To maintain our existing programs and enhance The Citadel experience for future cadets, the Long Gray Line must step forward to fill this gap.
 Citadel alumni are loyal to the core, and eternally loyal to the Corps.
 Currently, however, fewer than 35% of Corps alumni act on their Citadel pride by making an annual gift to the college.
 Your reunion year is the perfect time to join your classmates in solidarity and support of The Citadel.